ricardotgi88/recipe-book/README.md

 # recipe-book
-The web app show s list of ingredients that composes a recipe
+The web app shows a list of ingredients that composes a recipe